1982980/Foodfinda/README.md

+Foodfinda is a simple project to find a restaurant by location or cuisine.
+This app is written in React.
+\foodfinda\layout_html&css\temp - example layout

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts